Mphilip076/VanishingSpaces/README.md

 Sound design: Picture place sound: The sound made when the player places a picture in a slot.
 It is a soft thud, like putting a light object on wood; Ambient Sounds which give the player a feeling of tension.
 Also door creak sounds in all rooms but the tutorial room.

 UI design: Scroll open had no background so it was hard to see; added background so that the text could be seen clearly.
 When walking up to the door it would only tell you that you need a key in the split second you press E; modified so you need a key is the default and only shows e to open after unlocking.

+James

+Sound Design: I added a chest opening sound effect that plays when the player successfully enters the correct code into the chest puzzle.
+I also added a door opening sound effect that plays when the player uses the key to unlock the exit door.
+Both sounds were implemented by adding AudioSource components to their respective GameObjects and triggering them in code at the right moment.

+UI Design: I fixed a critical bug where the inventory UI was showing on the start screen by adding Hide() and Show() methods to the InventoryManager.
+I also fixed the CodeBoxUI not appearing when the chest puzzle was opened by creating a separate Canvas for it, preventing it from being destroyed by DontDestroyOnLoad.
+I implemented the scroll note UI panel that opens when the player interacts with the scroll, displaying the code hint text clearly to the player.

+Puzzles: I implemented the chest puzzle system where the player must enter a correct 4-digit code to receive the key item.
+I also implemented the door lock system where the player must have the key in their inventory to unlock the exit door and progress to the next room.
+Additionally I created the scroll note system that allows the player to read in-game notes by pressing E near the scroll.